j-phey/t1a3-hi-lo/README.md

  - Three operator cards (randomly chosen from +, -, ×, ÷)

  - Something about /reset
+ - Type /quit at the end of round to exit game
+ - Can always exit with Ctrl+Z

 ### Rules
 - Using these seven cards, the player must rearrange the seven cards into a valid equation, following the BODMAS order